apache/accumulo-website/pages/related-projects.md

 ## Open source projects using Accumulo

+#### Apache Drill
+[Drill](https://drill.apache.org) is an open source massively parallel, schema-free federated query engine for running interactive analytic queries against data sets of all sizes.
+With the new Accumulo plugin, users can query Accululo via Drill using standard SQL.

 #### Apache Fluo

 [Fluo](https://fluo.apache.org) builds on Accumulo and enables low latency, continuous incremental processing of big data.